Beneš decrees: Contemporary legal effects

 Despite claims to the contrary, the Beneš decrees continue to carry legal weight in Slovakia as exemplified by cases such as the Bosits case, the D4 highway dispute in Podunajské Biskupice, and confiscation cases handled by the Land Fund.
 The Bosits v.
 Slovakia case concerns the validity of confiscations by the state in the 1940s.
 The state agency Forests of the Slovak Republic filed a lawsuit against Miklós Bosits, resulting in a Supreme Court decision in favor of the agency, upholding the confiscation with retroactive effect.
 After a challenge under the European Convention on Human Rights, the Strasbourg court found a violation of the Convention.
 Legal scholarship points out that the continued application of Decree No. 104/1945 (specifically naming ‘Germans, Hungarians, and alleged traitors and enemies of the Slovak nation’) violates European human rights obligations and such cases violate the Slovak constitution and undermine the rule of law.
 Post-1990 restitution laws (like Law No. 229/1991) failed to address confiscations before 1948.

+In December 2025, the Slovak parliament passed a bill that would make anyone who questions the Beneš decrees punishable by up to six months imprisonment.